Gilles86/pymp2rage/README.rst

 Usage
 =====
-For some examples of its usage see the `example notebook <notebooks/MP2RAGE%20and%20T1%20fitting.ipynb>`_
+For some examples of its usage see:
+ * `Bias-field correction, T1 estimation and masking <notebooks/MP2RAGE%20and%20T1%20fitting.ipynb>`_
+ * `Automatic processing of data organized according to BIDS-format <notebooks/Load%20and%20save%20to%20BIDs%20dataset.ipynb>`_

 Readthedocs
 ===========